jas75/express-ts-starter/README.md

 # Express TypeScript Starter 🚀

-A basic template for backend projects using Node.js, Express.js, and TypeScript.
+A basic template for backend projects using Express.js, TypeScript and PostgreSQL.

 ## 📋 Requirements